Difference between CultureInfo.Get and new CultureInfo

 Console.WriteLine(ReferenceEquals(culture1, culture2)); // True

-If you run a simple benchmark, you can see the allocation difference between the 2 methods (see BenchmarkDotNet) and see how the caching can help reduce memory usage.
+Running a simple benchmark with BenchmarkDotNet shows the allocation difference between the two methods and confirms how caching reduces memory usage.

 C#